First stop is Bogotá’s 400-year-old landmark Cerro de Monserrate, via a fun cable car ride.

-This is where Bogota was originally founded – in Plaza Chorro de Quevedo to be exact.
-It's home to many gorgeous colonial churches (San Francisco Church is the oldest) and the city’s greatest concentration of museums.
+This is where Bogotá was originally founded – in Plaza Chorro de Quevedo to be exact.
+It's home to many gorgeous colonial churches (Iglesia de San Francisco is the oldest) and the city’s greatest concentration of museums.

-Discover Pre-Colombian cultures at the famous, world-class Gold Museum; art lovers will swoon at the Botero Museum and the Bogotá Museum of Modern Art; understand Colombia’s national history at the city’s oldest and biggest museum, the National Museum; while the Emerald Museum and the stunning Museum of Santa Clara Church also tell a good story.
+Discover Pre-Colombian cultures at the famous, world-class Museo del Oro; art lovers will swoon at the Botero Museum and the Bogotá Museum of Modern Art; understand Colombia’s national history at the city’s oldest and biggest museum, the National Museum; while the Museo Internacional de la Esmeralda (Emerald Museum) and the stunning Museo Santa Clara (located inside an ornate Baroque church) also tell a good story.

 Lunch is the main meal of a Colombian’s day.
 Most restaurants offer a set menú del dia, “today’s menu,” that usually includes soup, a main dish, and a drink.
 A common dish is ajiaco, a traditional and delicious chicken and potato soup popular in the Andean region.

 Next, taking the M82 TransMilenio bus from San Victorino TransMilenio Station north along Septima (Carrera 7), you arrive at Calle 119 and the charming colonial neighborhood of Usaquén.

 Take a leisurely stroll through the picturesque narrow streets lined with original colonial houses; most homes have been converted into top-notch restaurants, bars, and cafes.

 Having a coffee and cake stopover here will be a good decision.

 Other interesting sights include the Iglesia de Santa Barbara and the Hacienda Santa Barbara, which is now a shopping center.